mcaacm/Coherent-Control-from-Quantum-Committment-Probabilities/polariton_data/README.md

 propagation files respectively, with 'nsq_main.f90' also solving for the committor in eigenbasis for each system and printing out its conclusions.
-Other debugging information is printed by these programs as well.
+Other debugging information is printed by these programs as well, and quite a lot of it.

 The 'strong_coupling' case contains a number of files titled 'wf_#x_#y_#z.txt' which indicate that these are population